Kharasso/Kharasso.github.io/_publications/2017-05-25-paper-title-number-2.md

 title: "Lattice Wall"
 collection: publications
 permalink: /publication/2017-05-25-paper-title-number-1
-excerpt: 'Lattice Wall explores a construction methodology used in traditional masonry construction.
-This methodology uses bricks as stacked frame-like elements that are then filled to provide static integrity.'
+excerpt: "Lattice Wall explores a construction methodology used in traditional masonry construction.
+This methodology uses bricks as stacked frame-like elements that are then filled to provide static integrity.
+The project began as an exploration into an unorthodox technique of laying bricks that creates varying internal spaces and pockets within the wall, especially under a gravitation-free circumstance.
+The wall gradually deconstructs the brick's inherent materiality as it shifts from solid to void."
 date: 2017-05-25
 authors: "H. Zhang"
 venue: 'Brick: Thick/Thin'